daveaglick/daveaglick/Input/posts/exploring-the-nuget-v3-libraries-part-1.md

 This series will be split into a few different posts:
 * In this first post I'll go over the new libraries in general and introduce some core concepts.
 * In the next post ([available here](/posts/exploring-the-nuget-v3-libraries-part-2)) I'll talk about how to find packages, specify package sources, etc.
-* In the final post ([available here](/posts/exploring-the-nuget-v3-libraries-part-3)) I'll look at the process of actually installing packages.
+* In the final post I'll look at the process of actually installing packages.

 # What You'll Need